mpickpt/mana/manpages/mana.1.md

   `mana_restart`.
 (Currently, you need to set this before `mana_launch`, but this may be fixed later.)

+**`MANA_USE_ALLREDUCE_REPRODUCIBLE`**

+  When MPI_Allreduce specifies an associative/commutative operation,
+  the MPI library must choose an ordering of the operation during reduce.
+The ordering may vary when calling MPI_Allreqduce after launch or after replay.
+By setting the environment variable MANA_USE_ALLREDUCE_REPRODUCIBLE at the time of launch, you can direct MANA to call the operations in a deterministic order, so that the output after checkpoint-restart will produce the same output as running after launch with no checkpoint-restart.

+**`INSPECTING MANA for DEBUGGING`**

 To see status of ranks (especially during checkpoint), try:

     bin/mana_status --list